Xensor Price Reaches $0.0001 (XSR)

 Xensor Profile

 Xensor’s launch date was February 15th, 2019.
 Xensor’s total supply is 4,800,000,000 tokens and its circulating supply is 4,641,311,279 tokens.
+Xensor’s official Twitter account is @xensor_iot and its Facebook page is accessible here.
 The official website for Xensor is xensor.cc.
-Xensor’s official Twitter account is @xensor_iot and its Facebook page is accessible here.
 The official message board for Xensor is medium.com/@xensor.iot.

 Xensor Token Trading